-The stress of chronic work-life conflict can damage wellbeing and performance.231 A study of a New Zealand law firm found that work-life conflict was the strongest predictor of lawyer burnout.232 Similarly, a study of Australian lawyers found that preoccupation with work was the strongest predictor of depression.233 Research in the medical profession repeatedly has found that work-life conflict contributes to burnout.234 A large scale study across a variety of occupations found that reports of work-life conflict increased the odds of poor physical health by 90 percent.235 On the other hand, work-life balance (WLB) benefits workers and organizations.236
+The stress of chronic work-life conflict can damage well-being and performance.231 A study of a New Zealand law firm found that work-life conflict was the strongest predictor of lawyer burnout.232 Similarly, a study of Australian lawyers found that preoccupation with work was the strongest predictor of depression.233 Research in the medical profession repeatedly has found that work-life

 WLB is a complex topic, but research provides guidance on how to develop a WLB-supportive climate.
 Adopting a formal policy that endorses flexibility is a threshold requirement.
 Such policies foster the perception of organizational support for flexibility, which is even more important to workers' experience of WLB than actual benefit use.
 Policies should not be restricted to work-family concerns and any training should emphasize support for the full range of work-life juggling issues.
-Narrow familyfocused policies can create feelings of resentment by workers who have valued non-family commitment.
+Narrow family-focused policies can create feelings of resentment by workers who have valued non-family commitment.